 Seniors are Targeted for Fraud

 It is hard to spot fraud when it is happening.
-The Federal Trade Commission estimates that consumers lose more than $40 billion a year to telemarketing fraud.
-And, if you are an “older” consumer, you are a special target for those offering bogus prizes or selling bogus products and services.
+The Federal Trade Commission estimates that consumers lose more than $40 billion a year to telemarketing fraud alone.
+And, if you are an older consumer, you are a special target for those offering bogus prizes or selling bogus products and services.

-The disproportionate victimization of older people in connection with consumer fraud is partly based on generational and economic factors.
 Most seniors grew up in an era when business was done on a handshake; unfortunately, crooks are playing on that trust.
 Imposters who pretend to be family members in need rely on senior citizens having family members that they love and want to protect.

 The economic consequences older Minnesotans face when defrauded are often devastating.
-Most seniors in Minnesota live on fixed pensions and about one-fifth of Minnesotans over age 60 depend solely on Social Security for their income.
+Most seniors in Minnesota live on a fixed income and more than half of Social Security beneficiaries receive 50 percent or more of their income from Social Security.
 With fixed monthly pension or Social Security checks, it is nearly impossible to replenish bank accounts or money saved for retirement when it is taken by scams.

-Con artists use three methods to contact potential victims: phone, mail, or door-to-door sales, and increasingly commonly by cell phone and computers.
+Con artists use several methods to contact potential victims: phone, mail, door-to-door sales, and increasingly commonly by cell phone and computers.
 Some scams involve a combination of methods.
-For example, many swindlers will generate leads by mailing a survey to gauge interest in a product or service.
-Consumers who indicate interest (usually by returning a postcard) are then contacted by telephone, or a traveling salesperson will stop by to make the sales pitch in person.
+For example, swindlers may generate leads by mailing or conducting a survey online to gauge interest in a product or service.
+Consumers who indicate interest are then contacted by telephone or email for a high-pressure sales pitch.

 This guide identifies common scams that target Minnesota seniors, identifies the common warning signs of each scam, and provides information to help you thwart the con artists and protect your assets.

 Scams can be large or small, sophisticated or simple, and come from next door or across the world.
 But the crooks behind them have two things in common.
-They want to steal your money, and avoid being caught.
+They want to steal your money and avoid being caught.
 Below is a list of common scams.
 Turn the tables on con artists behind them—don’t fall for their tricks.
 Report these scams and their perpetrators to the Attorney General’s Office.

-In a typical grandparent scam, a con artist calls or emails you posing as a relative in distress or as someone claiming to represent the relative (such as a lawyer or law enforcement agent).
+In a typical grandparent scam, a con artist calls or emails you posing as a relative in distress or as someone claiming to represent the relative (such as a doctor, lawyer, or law enforcement agent).
 The scammer may frantically tell you a variation of “Grandma, it’s me,” followed by a description of the problem in which they have found themselves (arrested, in an auto accident, in need of a lawyer, etc.).
-You are then instructed to wire money to the scam artist with the claim that the funds will be used for bail money, lawyer’s fees, hospital bills, or other expenses.
+You are then instructed to wire money to the scam artist who claims that the funds will be used for bail money, lawyer’s fees, hospital bills, or other expenses.
 You are also urged not to tell anyone, such as the parent of the “grandchild.”
-Many scams rely on money being wired or sent through prepaid cards like MoneyPak or iTunes, and consumers should be wary of any offer that requires wiring of money, instead of using a credit card, which protects consumers in the event of a scam.
+Many scams rely on money being wired or sent through prepaid cards like MoneyPak or iTunes, and consumers should be wary of any request for these types of payment, instead of using a credit card, which protects consumers in the event of a scam.

 Fake Check Scams

-Fake check scams—in which fraudsters ask their victims to cash realistic-looking checks and wire a portion of the proceeds back to the scammer before the check bounces—continues to be one of the most frequently-reported scams.
-There are many variations of the fake check scam, but whatever the pitch, they all have one thing in common: there is no legitimate reason for someone to give you money and then ask you to wire money back.
+Fake check scams—in which fraudsters ask their victims to cash realistic-looking checks and wire a portion of the proceeds back to the scammer before the check bounces—continues to be one of the most frequently- reported scams.
+There are many variations of the fake check scam, but whatever the pitch, they all have one thing in common: there is no legitimate reason for someone to give you money and then ask you to send money back.

 Investment and Work-at-Home Scams

 Promises of easy money often target older adults because seniors may be looking to supplement their income.
 The pitch might come in the form of an investment opportunity that promises big returns, or as a way to make money at home for an upfront cost.
-In either scenario, “up front” money is required to make the promised money.
+In either scenario, “up front” money is required to make the promised income.
 Sometimes the consumers receive nothing for the money they send.
-Sometimes victims receive instructions telling them to duplicate the process by which they were victimized.
+Other times they receive instructions on how to start an Internet business that is not realistic.
 Always research any work-at-home opportunity and beware of investment or money-making offers that seem too good to be true or use high pressure sales tactics to get you to sign up immediately.
 Do not make investments with anyone over the phone.
-Consult with a trusted financial planner, stockholder or banker for investment advice.
+Consult with a trusted financial planner or banker for investment advice.
 Most importantly, never invest money before thoroughly checking into the offer.
 Check out any phone or mail investment offers by calling the state Department of Commerce to see if the entity is licensed to do business in Minnesota.

-You receive a letter in the mail stating that you have won a lottery or sweepstakes.
+You receive a letter, email, or text message stating that you have won a lottery, sweepstakes, or grant.
 This seemingly good news might quicken your pulse, but do not let it override your good judgment.
-The letter instructs you to deposit an enclosed check and then wire a portion back to the company to cover “taxes” or “administrative fees.”
-While the funds will initially show up in your bank account, and everything may seem valid, once the bank discovers that the check is a fake, the money will be removed from your account and you find yourself out the money you sent to the company.
+Sometimes the message instructs you to deposit a check and then wire a portion back to the company to cover “taxes” or “administrative fees.”
+While the funds will initially show up in your bank account, and everything may seem valid, once the bank discovers that the check is a fake, the money will be removed from your account and you will find yourself out the money you sent to the company.
 Other times the message instructs you to send prepaid card information or gift cards in order to obtain your winnings.

-When callers or mail solicitations offer you the chance to win a lottery, they are offering you nothing but the chance to be taken.
+When solicitations offer you the chance to win a lottery, they are offering you nothing but the chance to be taken.
 Watch out for lottery scams by recognizing these sure signs of a losing proposition: